erichmenge/signed_form/README.md

 * Form fields are signed, so no alteration of the fields are allowed.
 * Form actions are signed.
 That means a form with an action of `/admin/users/3` will not work when submitted to `/users/3`.
-* Forms views are digested (see below).
+* Form views are digested (see below).
 So if you remove a field from your form, old forms will not be accepted despite a valid signature.

 The second two methods of security are optional and can be turned off globally or on a form by form basis.